 I was commissioned by DuDance NI to make a a short dance film with a group of women in West Belfast, using only their hands and feet and music by Hannah Harvey.
 The film was screened as part of International Women’s Day in March 2023 at Cultúrlann, Belfast.
 Link to film will be included soon.

-I was commissioned In 2015 under Golden Thread Gallery as the Lead partner for Draw Down the Walls, to create 5 short films for the Invisible Barriers: Moving Images project about invisible barriers with groups and individuals from north Belfast.
+I was commissioned by Golden Thread Gallery as the Lead partner for Draw Down the Walls, to create 5 short films for the Invisible Barriers: Moving Images project about invisible barriers with groups and individuals from north Belfast.
 The films were to reflect their experiences and explore barriers that they identified themselves.

 During the month of November 2015, the 5 films were screened at Belfast City Hall and touring across Northern Ireland since then.

 The publication ‘Invisible Barriers: Moving Images’ based on the project was launched in June 2016, hosted by the Department of Foreign Affairs in Belfast.
 It includes an introduction by writer Glenn Patterson (Good Vibrations co-screenwriter):

 “I am in the United States… as a visiting lecturer, teaching a class called Belfast Narratives… I want them… to have a different understanding when they leave the class at the end of the Semester than they had when they came in at the start… And it occurs to me that one of the ways to ensure this would be to dim the lights and show them the Draw-Down-The-Walls films, one after the other… They illuminate where we are, and they show us – and others – where we might go next…Sometimes… by looking inward you still find new ways of seeing and being, and communicating.
 Draw-Down-The-Walls films do all that and much, much more.” -Glenn Patterson

 To view films in full click on links below: